haskell/cabal/Cabal/doc/installing-packages.markdown

 #### Prefix-independence ####

-On Windows, and when using Hugs on any system, it is possible to obtain the pathname of the running program.
+On Windows it is possible to obtain the pathname of the running program.
 This means that we can construct an installable executable package that is independent of its absolute install location.
 The executable can find its auxiliary files by finding its own path and knowing the location of the other files relative to `$bindir`.
-Prefix-independence is particularly
-useful: it means the user can choose the install location (i.e. the value of `$prefix`) at install-time, rather than having to bake the path into the binary when it is built.
+Prefix-independence is particularly useful: it means the user can choose the install location (i.e. the value of `$prefix`) at install-time, rather than having to bake the path into the binary when it is built.

 In order to achieve this, we require that for an executable on Windows, all of `$bindir`, `$libdir`, `$datadir` and `$libexecdir` begin with